 8.001.02 An individual on the involuntary exclusion list is prohibited from entering any gaming facility in this state.

-8.001.03 This chapter does not preclude a casino operator from ejecting any individual from its gaming facility for any lawful reason. the casino operator may seek to have the commission place an individual the casino operator has ejected on the involuntary exclusion list.
+8.001.03 This chapter does not preclude anauthorized gaming operator from ejecting any individual from its gaming facility for any lawful reason. the authorized gaming operator may seek to have the commission place an individual the authorized gaming operator has ejected on the involuntary exclusion list.

 8.002 Contents and publication of the involuntary exclusion